cesaro/cunf/README.rst

 ===================

-The Cunf Tool is actually a set of tools for carrying out unfolding-based verification of Petri nets extended with read arcs, a.k.a. contextual nets, or c-nets.
+The Cunf Tool is actually a set of tools for carrying out unfolding-based verification of Petri nets extended with read arcs, also called contextual nets, or c-nets.
 The package specifically contains the tools:

  - cunf: constructs the unfolding of a c-net;
  - cna: performs reachability and deadlock analysis using unfoldings